Q & A

 Dynamic mandala – what does it mean to me?

-A mandala with many conceptual and artistic transformations, each of which presents a different perspective of reality.
+A mandala with many conceptual and artistic transformations, each of which presents a different perspective on reality.
 Ken Wilber’s AQAL map, which can be seen as a mandala, appears as one of the transformations of the dynamic mandala (see Complementarity of Different Maps and Mandalas and Wilber’s AQAL Map and Beyond, Chapter 5).

 How do the major themes of this website: Ken Wilber’s AQAL map, health and laughter relate to each other?